smaclell/smaclell.github.io/_drafts/exterminator-4-unfiltered-aaa-tests.md

 If that is not enough of a recap I would encourage you to read "[The fundamentals of unit testing : Arrange, Act, Assert][fundamentals]" by Mark Simpson.
 I found it while writing this post and it provides a detailed review of the concept.
-It also inspired the example above, although I want to point out ``HashSet<T>`` is cooler than ``Stack<T>``.
+It also inspired the example above; although I want to point out ``HashSet<T>`` is cooler than ``Stack<T>``.

 Okay, now back to the post.